Many people think of dehydration and freeze-drying as the same thing. Actually, they are not. They are very different from each other.

 Appearance and Structure

-One of the main differences between dehydrated and freeze-dried foods is appearance.
-Dehydrated foods become crisp and hard, while freeze dehydrated foods soften immediately in the mouth.
+One of the main differences between dehydrated and freeze-dried foods is their appearance.
+Dehydrated foods become crisp and hard, while freeze-dehydrated foods soften immediately in the mouth.

 Weight is another difference.
 Freeze-dried foods weigh much less than dehydrated foods.